top of page

 • Part-Time Courses

-Many learners prefer spreading the course over several weeks to absorb the material better and fit training around work or school.
+Many learners prefer spreading the course over several weeks.
+This allows them to absorb the material better and fit training around work or school.

 Your Learning Style and Experience

-• If you have prior swimming or snorkeling experience, you may find the skills easier to pick up, potentially shortening your training time.
+• If you have prior swimming or snorkeling experience, you may find the skills easier to pick up.
+This could shorten your training time.

 • Comfort in water and physical fitness also influence how quickly you progress.